telefonicaid/iotagent-json/README.md

 This project is based in the Node.js IoT Agent library.
 More information about the IoT Agents can be found in its [Github page](https://github.com/telefonicaid/iotagent-node-lib).

+A quick way to get started is to read the [Step by step guide](./docs/stepbystep.md).

+If you want to contribute to the project, check out the [Development section](#development) and the [Contribution guide](./docs/contribution.md).
 ## <a name="installation"/> Installation
 There are two ways of installing the MQTT IoT Agent: using Git or RPMs.